 Another method which faculty members may use to notify students of their final or other grades, prior to official institutional notification, is to have any interested students complete a postcard with their name and mailing address on the address side and the course name/number on the message side.
 The completed postcard is given to the instructor, who writes the student's grade on the message side and mails the card to the student when grades have been determined.

 Two grading options are available for instructors when posting grades for students who are to receive an F grade for a course.
 Students who attended or participated in a course at least one time will be given the traditional F grade, and the instructor is responsible for reporting the last day of attendance or participation.
-The grade of NF (Non Participation) is given when a student's name appears on a final grade report, but there is no record of attendance or other evidence of participation in the course.
-The NF grade is treated as an F grad in calculating grade point averages.
+The grade of NF (Non-Participation) is given when a student's name appears on a final grade report, but there is no record of attendance or other evidence of participation in the course.
+The NF grade is treated as an F grade in calculating grade point averages.

 Participation includes most documented forms of academic activity: attendance in class or labs, graded quizzes, tests, assignments, and participation in online discussions.
 However, simply logging into a system like Canvas does not constitute participation.